Top Links

 Freeview Help: Interference

-On this page we offer some practical help on how to deal with picture breakup, image freezes, pixelation and other Freeview interference problems...
+On this page we offer some practical help on how to deal with TV picture breakup, image freezes, pixelation and other Freeview interference problems...

 What is Interference?

-There's nothing more annoying than interference, picture drop-out, pixelation, or the Freeview red dot when watching your favourite show.
+There's nothing more annoying than interference, picture drop-out, pixelation, or the Freeview red dot when watching your favourite TV show.

-When you see these kinds of problem, this is because your Freeview receiver isn't getting a strong clean signal.
+When you see these kinds of problem, this is normally because your Freeview receiver isn't getting a strong clean signal.

 Freeview Pixelation Screenshot 1